csci-1301/csci-1301.github.io/labs/Casting/readme.md

 ## Operations

-- Consider the following expressions.
+- Consider the following expressions, which use the variables we have declared above.
 For each of them, tell if they are legal and if so, give the result and its corresponding datatype.
 The first two are given as examples:

 Operation | Legal? | Result | Datatype